Why the AI Revolution Could Make or Break the Economy — ft. Justin Wolfers

 That AI, I don't want to call it bubble, but exceptional valuations of which American companies and consumers and shareholders are disproportionate beneficiaries is being funded by the whole world.

-Capital flows into this massive
+Capital flows into this massive,

 I don't want to call it bubble, but extraordinary increase in shareholder gains.

-And we have this massive vocational boom, and the markets stay high.
+And the markets stay high.

 And we essentially have this AI excitement funding this new age of infrastructure spending that pays off in technology, which creates more productivity, some short-term job destruction, but then all kinds of additional margin.

-Margins on the S ⁇ P have gone from 5% to 11%.
+Margins on the SP have gone from 5% to 11%.
+They keep going up.

 And all the catastrophizing that I am guilty of just never shows up.
+Your thoughts on that scenario?

-I happen to think that AI is the most interesting technology of my lifetime, and we may be on the cusp of one of the great technological revolutions.
+I happen to think that AI is the most interesting technology of my lifetime.
+And we may be on the cusp of one of the great technological revolutions.

 I also might be wrong.
+That's fine too.

-That debate
+That debate.

 is arguably the most interesting and most important economic debate.

-How to regulate AI, what role it'll play in our lives, how to cushion people for its impact, how to turbocharge it so that we get everything we want out of it.
+How to regulate AI, what role it'll play in our lives, how to cushion people for its impact, how to turbocharge it so that we get everything we want out of it, may be the most important economic debate of our lifetimes.

 And instead, we're sitting around talking about tariffs.
+So

 no one in Washington is having a serious discussion or across the country, because this has got to be a debate that brings everyone in.